You need an individual guarantee or Customs Comprehensive Guarantee (CCG) authorisation to enter goods into a customs procedure and defer duty.

 Authorised Economic Operator for Customs (AEOC) status: CCG waivers or reductions

-From 1 May 2016, only businesses with AEOC authorisation are eligible for the reduction on their deferment guarantee and a full waiver for the potential debt.
+From 1 May 2016, only businesses with AEOC authorisation are eligible for the reduction on their deferment guarantee.
+As an AEOC you would also be eligible for a full waiver for the potential debt.

-If you have AEOC status you’ll be eligible for a reduction to 30% of actual debts - for example, deferment accounts.
+If you have AEOC status you’ll be eligible for a guarantee reduction of 30% to the customs duties part of the actual debts.

 Potential debts guarantee can be reduced to 0%.